Graded numerical sequence

-A graded numerical sequence, sometimes called an n/n+1 saying or numerical heightening, is a literary form employed in the Hebrew Bible.
+A graded numerical sequence or numerical proverb, sometimes called an n/n+1 saying or numerical heightening, is a literary form employed in the Hebrew Bible.
 It is found especially in Proverbs, Job, and Amos, and is used to list attributes, compare items, and catalogue sins.
+38 biblical examples have been identified, as well as in the Book of Sirach.
+Franz Delitzsch notes "this peculiarity: ... that the number named in the first parallel line is in the second increased by one".

 Examples

 Use and meaning

 This form is used in Ugaritic literature, but not in Ancient Egyptian literature.

-It occurs 38 times in the Old Testament, as well as in Ecclesiasticus and Sirach.
+The name מדּה was used for numerical proverbs by later Jewish writers.

-Graeme Goldsworthy suggests that this formula "points to the open-ended nature of the list, thus inviting the perceptive person to supply further items."
+Graeme Goldsworthy suggests that this formula "points to the open-ended nature of the list, thus inviting the perceptive person to supply further items".
 Wilfred Watson notes that the graded numerical sequence is sometimes used for climactic effect, as in Proverbs 30:19.